cristianoc/arc-challenge/BigARC.md

 1. The pattern from [InPaintingARC](InPaintingARC.md)
 2. The size of the output from [SizeARC](SizeARC.md)

 The pattern relies on Symmetry Masks, which means symmetries are satisfied only by a subset of the input (the mask).
 The solution from InPaintingARC is not sufficient as it relies on at least one symmetry to hold without a mask (e.g., to find the center of symmetry).
-Here, some extension is required.
+Here, some extension is required where the symmetry masks as well as the center of symmetry are determined at the same time.

+---

+### Three Distinctions for Managing Patterns

+After introducing Symmetry masks, the number of expressible patterns has increased.
+As a consequence, some of the previously found solutions were not being found anymore.
+This required a finer distinction between three specific cases, which help address these new challenges.

+1. **Shared Pattern**: In this case, the correct pattern is learned only after reviewing all the examples.
+The shared pattern is formed by combining insights from each example, and this unified solution is applied to the test input.
+This is crucial for puzzles like Sudoku, where looking at all examples together is necessary to identify the correct pattern.

+2. **Pattern Relearn**: Here, each individual pattern is correct for its example, but the shared pattern is not.
+This implies that patterns differ across examples.
+When faced with a test input, the pattern must be inferred again from scratch based solely on that input, reinforcing the strategy of relearning the pattern each time.

+3. **Rule Abandonment**: In this scenario, neither the individual patterns nor their intersection is correct.
+This is considered an unlikely case, and when it occurs, the rule is abandoned entirely.